nafarlee/git-good/README.md

   - Doesn't use unnecessary disk space for full project clones.
 - Intelligent tools and supporting capabilities that are possible because of the management of project history.
 - Implicit documentation of each change that happens to a project, which shows the path of implementation the developer took to complete a feature/fix an issue.
-- Low risk experimentation with single/multiple files, solo or collaboratively, as changes can be selectively undone or left unapplied.
+- Low risk experimentation with single/multiple files, solo or collaboratively, as changes can be selectively undone or left inactive.
 - Collaboration across multiple people can happen asynchronously without:
   - Race conditions when writing to the same file on a central server.
   - Drastic file differences when team members work in isolation.